victoreeckh/Renewable_Energy_notes/pages/Exam.md

 							- High power and energy densities
 					- Useful
 						- Local storage
-							- as it is mod
+							- as it is modular, compact and has high power/energy density
+							- Self consumption of PV
+								- Shift and levelize own demand curve
 					- Technical
 						- mature
 						- on-market